FOREX-Dollar heads for strongest week this year on Fed hike bets

 By Jemima Kelly

-LONDON, May 12 The dollar traded near a three-week high on Friday, on track for its strongest week this year, after strong data bolstered expectations that the Federal Reserve will raise interest rates again in June.
+LONDON, May 12 The dollar traded near a three-week high on Friday, on track for its strongest week this year, as robust producer price and labour market data bolstered expectations that the Federal Reserve will raise U.S. interest rates again in June.

 A rally to 14-year highs for the dollar, inspired by the election of U.S. President Donald Trump, has fizzled out since the start of this year.
 The currency has fallen as much as 5 percent as the pro-growth measures Trump had promised have been called into question.